-Sometimes financial crime is simple: The Stockbroker just steals the client’s money.
+Sometimes a financial crime is simple: The stockbroker steals the client’s money.

 Theft by Forging Letters of Authorization to Transfer Funds

 Many times stockbrokers steal client funds by simply forging letters of authorization, directing that funds be transferred from the customer account to another account controlled by the broker.
 In other cases, brokers have established phantom accounts at other institutions where the broker is shown as a joint account holder, and which is used as a depository for funds siphoned out of the customer’s actual account, which then the broker simply steals.
 Sometimes to conceal these withdrawals, a broker may change the customer’s address, diverting the actual statements from ever reaching the customer, and then manufacture their own phony statements to send to the customer instead.

 Theft Through Borrowing without Payback